agendaopensource/agendaopensource.github.io/index.md

 ***

+**Feb 28, 6:45-8:45PM @ Hostelworld**
+i/o
+<a href="https://www.meetup.com/devopsporto/events/247652857/" target="_blank">DevOps Porto - DevOps Porto #13: Google Cloud Platform and Kubernetes</a>
+Welcome to our #13th meetup about DevOps and its culture, values and practices.
+This will be our first meetup around Google Cloud Platform and will be hosted by Hostelworld.

+***

 **Mar 8, 7-9PM @ Porto i/o**
 <a href="https://www.meetup.com/portocodes/events/drgxdpyxfblb/" target="_blank">Porto Codes</a>
 We are a group of software engineering enthusiasts that meet every month to share experiences.